LukeGrahamLandry/franca/examples/circuit/README.md

 - need a better interface for choosing circuit/programs, showing memory contents
 - pre_read mistakes would be a lot easier to debug if they were made explicit seperate operations in the trace display.
 - dropping file doesn't work in franca-web-playground (even when fixed will be annoying because need to feed it all the custom components individually)
+- web have gallery from my archive of the old schematic hub
 - needs the franca library folder available at runtime
 - "str scratch frame"
 - from schematic hub
   - screenvurture: "H" as char literal in expression
   - ASM computer 64 bit: Hdd, RamLatency
+  - matrix display playground: fails safety check
   - ploter: SR-Latch: use-before-def ("Allow circular recipies")
 - the game has a setting ("Allow circular recipies") to idiom-regognise a few shapes of circular dependencies and convert to (AndOrLatch,NandNandLatch,NorNorLatch)
 - i don't think im doing the keyboard right. ex. mandelbrot is behind a key sometimes?